 Winter 2006 was relatively calm and with moderate temperatures.
-However, March 2006 became the rainiest March in 30 years, while April and May experienced moderate rainfall and quite high temperatures for spring.
-June was unusually dry and hot, so flowering went quickly and as scheduled, and without any problems at all.
+However, March 2006 became the rainiest March in 30 years, while April and May experienced average rainfall and high spring temperatures.
+June was unusually dry and hot, so flowering went quickly, as scheduled, and without any problems.

-Until the end of July 2006 vintage looked like it would repeat last year's astonishing success, but then problems began creeping in.
-August became the coldest month compared with last 20 years average, without much sun and with very little rain.
+Until the end of July 2006, vintage looked like it would repeat last year's astonishing success, but problems began creeping in.
+August became the coldest month compared with the previous 20 years average, without much sun and very little rain.

-September started with very hot, sunny and humid weather, followed by ten quite rainy days, and then came the sunshine and hot weather again for the remaining days of September.
-October was unstable and mixed from the very beginning sunshine and rain.
+September started with scorching, sunny, and humid weather, followed by ten quite rainy days, and then came the sunshine and hot weather again for the remaining days of September.
+October was unstable and mixed from the very beginning sun and rain.

-Properties on Left and Right Bank, who got Merlot, Cabernet Franc, Cabernet Sauvignon and Petit Verdot into cellars by the end of September, did make the best wines.
-Others who waited experienced an unstable October with both sun and rain, and this humid weather with temperatures around 25°C, resulted in an outbreak of white rot on Cabernet Sauvignon, especially in Haut Medoc, Medoc and Graves, but not in every vineyard.
-Cabernet Sauvignon became not perfectly ripe all places because this grape variety needed a dry period of at least one week at the beginning of October, and it didn't happen.
+Properties on Left and Right Bank, who got Merlot, Cabernet Franc, Cabernet Sauvignon, and Petit Verdot into cellars by the end of September, did make the best wines.
+Others who waited experienced an unstable October with both sun and rain, and this humid weather, with temperatures around 25°C, resulted in an outbreak of white rot on Cabernet Sauvignon, especially in Haut Medoc, Medoc, and Graves, but not in every vineyard.
+Cabernet Sauvignon became not perfectly ripe in all places because this grape variety needed a dry period of at least one week at the beginning of October, and it didn't happen.

-Winemakers in Sauternes & Barsac experienced big difficulties during harvest due to constantly changing weather conditions, and were forced to make a very effective selection of grapes.
-Rain and humid weather were so to say guilty of an outbreak of sour rot – flies which transformed grapes to bad smelling (acetic acid) and made these completely useless.
+Winemakers in Sauternes & Barsac experienced significant difficulties during harvest due to constantly changing weather conditions and were forced to select grapes very effectively.
+Rain and humid weather were guilty of an outbreak of sour rot – flies which transformed grapes into bad smelling (acetic acid) and made these completely useless.
 The harvest was quite long, but grapes collected in the last third of September were probably of the best quality.

-As the only exception, the harvest of Sauvignon Blanc, Sémillon and Muscadelle for dry white wines went without any problems at all.
-All these grape varieties reached perfect ripeness and did keep freshness and aromas, because of the cold month of August.
+As the only exception, the harvest of Sauvignon Blanc, Sémillon, and Muscadelle for dry white wines went without problems.
+All these grape varieties reached perfect ripeness and did keep freshness and aromas because of the cold month of August.

-The main problem of 2006 vintage in a nutshell - white-rot because of rain, high temperatures and very humid weather - Cabernet Sauvignon seen in Pessac-Leognan, October 2006
+The main problem of the 2006 vintage in a nutshell - white rot because of rain, high temperatures, and very humid weather - Cabernet Sauvignon seen in Pessac-Leognan, October 2006

 FIRST IMPRESSIONS OF THE VINTAGE

-2006 vintage will undoubtedly be a vintage, where terroir and winemakers skills and talent clearly shines through.
-You will find tannin bombs, refined and extremely elegant wines and thin ones among red wines everywhere in Bordeaux.
-Some proprietors tried sometimes too hard to compensate for the capricious weather and improve their wines by over extracting and using excessively much new oak.
+2006 will undoubtedly be vintage, where terroir and winemakers' skills and talent shine through.
+You will find tannin bombs, refined and extremely elegant wines, and thin ones among red wines everywhere in Bordeaux.
+Some proprietors sometimes tried too hard to compensate for the capricious weather and improve their wines by over-extracting and using excessively much new oak.
 Some others waited too long with harvesting and ended with overripe grapes, which meant wines tasting of marmalade and having dry tannins.

-Even if vintage 2006 generally is no match for its one year younger brother regarding intensity and richness of nuances, several properties did make as good wines as in vintage 2005 or some cases better.
+Even if vintage 2006 generally differs from its one-year younger brother regarding intensity and richness of nuances, several properties made as good wines as in vintage 2005 or, in some cases, better.

-Maybe the explanation is, that these properties did underperform for some reason(s) in vintage 2005 and didn't capitalize 100% on this vintage's incredible potential.
-But it seems that these properties in question didn't put a foot wrong in vintage 2006!
+The explanation may be that these properties did underperform for some reason(s) in vintage 2005 and didn't capitalize 100% on this vintage's incredible potential.
+But these properties didn't put a foot wrong in vintage 2006!

 Does 2006 resemble any previous vintage?
-Yes, IMHO it's generally speaking close to vintage 2004 in terms of style and quality, and the coming years will show, which one of these two vintages comes on top.
-I'm however quite sure, that vintage 2004 prices out vintage 2006.
+Yes, IMHO, it's generally speaking close to vintage 2004 in terms of style and quality, and the coming years will show which one of these two vintages comes on top.
+I'm sure that vintage 2004 prices out vintage 2006.

-Early rumours say that 2006 prices only will go down 15-20% compared with 2005 ones.
+Early rumors say that 2006 prices will only go down 15-20% compared with 2005.
 IMHO, there's nothing that will justify this little reduction.
-It should rather be in the region of 40-50%, but if it's not going to be, Bordeaux wine trade will only have themselves to blame, when primeur sales don't go well.
-2006 isn't by any means yet another vintage of the century!
+It should rather be in the region of 40-50%, but if it's not going to be, Bordeaux wine trade will only have itself to blame when primeur sales don't go well.
+2006 isn't by any means another vintage of the century!

 The following TNs come from tastings arranged by Union des Grands Crus de Bordeaux and from visits I arranged by myself.
 I've rated all wines according to 100 points scale.

 Pape Clement.
-Was very oaky, strong and full-bodied on the palate but had plenty of fat blackcurrants to balance big amounts of tannin.
+It was very oaky, strong, and full-bodied on the palate but had plenty of fat blackcurrants to balance big amounts of tannin.
 Long aftertaste.
 Eminent wine.
 92p.

-Bouscaut, Carbonnieux, Les Carmes Haut Brion and Larrivet Haut Brion delivered goods in compact and complex style with delicious dark berries everywhere and long aftertaste.
+Bouscaut, Carbonnieux, Les Carmes Haut Brion, and Larrivet Haut Brion delivered goods in compact and complex style with delicious dark berries everywhere and a long aftertaste.
 90p.

-Chantegrive, de France, Haut Bailly, Haut Bergey, La Louviere and Respide Medeville were on the light side, charming and seductive, with aromatic and tasty berries, plus nice balance.
+Chantegrive, de France, Haut Bailly, Haut Bergey, La Louviere, and Respide Medeville were on the light side, charming and seductive, with aromatic and tasty berries, plus a nice balance.
 89p.

-Bahans Haut Brion and La Chapelle de La Mision Haut Brion offered dark cherries, fine fruit sweetness and also lovely structure and length.
-Well made second wines.
+Bahans Haut Brion and La Chapelle de La Mision Haut Brion offered dark cherries, fine fruit sweetness, lovely structure, and length.
+Well-made second wines.
 88-89p.

 Smith Haut Lafitte.
-This wine was "covered" in new oak from top to toe and therefore incredibly difficult to assess.
-However, some considerably large amounts of ripe blackberries and cherries could be sensed out in the horizon.
-Will it manage to come out of "jail" in the nearest future?
+This wine was "covered" in new oak from top to toe and, therefore, incredibly difficult to assess.
+However, considerably large amounts of ripe blackberries and cherries could be sensed on the horizon.
+Will it come out of "jail" in the nearest future?
 It remains to be seen.
 88+p?

 OK wines.
 Fieuzal and Picque Caillou.
 85-86p.